JulieKhash/cart263/projects/project2-test/README.md

 # Project 2 - Into the Blue

--- let your mind float the distance
+...let your mind float the distance

 Originally inspired by a boring-looking music sequencer, "Into the Blue" is an interactive multimedia program that attempts to host an image and a sound inside the same button/pad.